svarin92/evoGo/README.md

 ## **Towards a Self-Organizing and Self-Learning System**

 The prospects for evoGo center on a profound convergence between distributed self-organization and formal symbolic reasoning, laying the groundwork for a truly autonomous system.
-Moving beyond the strict confines of traditional genetic algorithm optimization—typically used to describe the generative structures of grammatical evolution—the architecture aims to merge the adaptive plasticity of cellular populations with the inferential rigor of symbolic logic, thereby unifying behavioral emergence and semantic correctness within a single Go-based ecosystem.
+Moving beyond the strict confines of traditional genetic algorithm optimization — typically used to describe the generative structures of grammatical evolution — the architecture aims to merge the adaptive plasticity of cellular populations with the inferential rigor of symbolic logic, thereby unifying behavioral emergence and semantic correctness within a single Go-based ecosystem.

 ### **Genetic Homeostasis and Cellular Dynamics**